Chapter 10:

 “Ahaha, right.”

-He looked around.
-Most of the others were drained, mana nearly gone, sweat dripping, shoulders slumped.
+Most of the candidats were drained, mana nearly gone, sweat slicking their temples, shoulders slumped.

 “Time’s up.
 Back to the crystal.
 Let’s move to the next zone!”

-Groans filled the air again as candidates rose reluctantly.
+Groans filled the air again as candidates rose reluctantly, while Rei grinned, ready to move forward, his eyes glinting with determination.

 The air shifted.

-In an instant, the group vanished from the rocky cliffs.
+In an instant, the group vanished from the rocky cliffs, landing softly among the faintly glowing trees.

 “Now, focus on my voice.
 Jump, duck, look left, whatever I say, you do it”